Published on

 1. Your Mobile Hotspot should now be activated.

-Once your phone starts streaming the internet, go to Android Auto tablet's settings and connect to the access point created in the previous step.
+Once your phone starts streaming the internet, go to your Android tablet for car settings and connect to the access point created in the previous step.
+This establishes the connection needed for the tablet car radio functionality.

-Step 8: Using Android Auto on your tablet
+Step 8: Using Android Auto on Your Tablet as Head Unit

-Once you complete the steps above, Android Auto navigation will be available on your tablet.
+Once you complete the steps above, Android Auto navigation will be available on your tablet car stereo.

 The tablet should be placed in a convenient place on your car dashboard.
-To do this, use any holder available for the tablet.
-You can find such accessories on Ebay.
+To install tablet in car properly, use any tablet car mount available.
+You can find such dashboard accessories on eBay and other online retailers.

-In addition to the Wireless connection, you can try the usual wired connection via OTG USB cable (that is, the phone connects to the tablet via a USB port).
+In addition to the Wireless connection, you can try the usual wired connection via OTG USB cable (that is, the phone connects to the tablet via a USB port) to use your tablet as head unit.

-However, this option when running Android Auto on the tablet is not optimal, as you will not be able to charge both the phone and Android Auto tablet.
+However, this option when running Android Auto on tablet is not optimal, as you will not be able to charge both the phone and Android tablet for car simultaneously.

-Other apps for tablet: Alternative to Android Auto
+Other Apps for Tablet: Alternative to Android Auto for Car Head Unit

 You will find many Android tablet car launchers on Play Store that are designed to replace the car's head unit in a software-based way.
-Despite the fact that it is only a partial replacement for the car computer.
+These can be excellent alternatives if you want to use Android tablet as car GPS without the full Android Auto experience.

-We advise you to study such apps for Android.
-By the way, it is not necessary to install them on your tablet, you can limit yourself to a mobile phone app.
+We advise you to explore such apps for Android car tablet.
+By the way, it is not necessary to install them on your tablet for cars, you can limit yourself to a mobile phone app.

 Best car launchers for Android